jonnonz1/nz-statute-book/acts/public/1950/crown-proceedings-act-1950.md

 (3) All matters and proceedings commenced under any such enactment and pending or in progress at the commencement of this Act may be continued and completed under the said enactments in all respects as if the said enactments continued in force.

 ### 35 Saving of certain rights, etc
-(1) Nothing in this Act shall apply to or authorise proceedings by or against Her Majesty in Her private capacity.
+(1) Nothing in this Act shall apply to or authorise proceedings by or against the Sovereign in his or her private capacity.
 (2) Except as therein otherwise expressly provided, nothing in this Act shall— (a) affect the law relating to prize salvage, or apply to proceedings in causes or matters within the jurisdiction of the High Court as a Prize Court, or to any criminal proceedings; or
-  (b) authorise proceedings to be taken against the Crown under or in accordance with this Act in respect of any alleged liability of the Crown arising otherwise than in respect of Her Majesty's Government in New Zealand, or affect proceedings against the Crown in respect of any such alleged liability as aforesaid; or
+  (b) authorise proceedings to be taken against the Crown under or in accordance with this Act in respect of any alleged liability of the Crown arising otherwise than in respect of the Sovereign's Government in New Zealand, or affect proceedings against the Crown in respect of any such alleged liability as aforesaid; or
-  (c) affect any proceedings by the Crown otherwise than in right of Her Majesty's Government in New Zealand; or (d) subject the Crown to any greater liabilities in respect of the acts or omissions of any independent contractor employed by the Crown than those to which the Crown would be subject in respect of the acts or omissions if the Crown were a private person; or
+  (c) affect any proceedings by the Crown otherwise than in right of the Sovereign's Government in New Zealand; or (d) subject the Crown to any greater liabilities in respect of the acts or omissions of any independent contractor employed by the Crown than those to which the Crown would be subject in respect of the acts or omissions if the Crown were a private person; or
   (e) subject the Crown to any liability in respect of the acts or omissions of any medical practitioner, pharmaceutical chemist, midwife, obstetric nurse, dentist, or any other person while any such person is rendering any professional or other service or supplying any medicine, drug, appliance, or material in respect of any benefit provided in accordance with Part 2 of the Social Security Act 1964, unless the medical practitioner, pharmaceutical chemist, midwife, obstetric nurse, dentist, or other person is acting as a servant of the Crown at the time of the act or omission; or
   (f) subject the Crown, in its capacity as a highway authority, to any greater liability than that to which a local authority is subject in that capacity; or